Skip to main content Skip to office menu Skip to footer

 & Library Subcommittee

-Highlights of the print and digital collection include:
+Additional highlights of the print and digital collection include:

-• Newspapers.
-The Library purchases access to the full text of many regional newspapers for legislative users, including the Star Tribune, Pioneer Press, and Duluth News Tribune, and many other newspapers, and facilitates online access.
+• Newspapers: The Library purchases access to the full text of many regional newspapers for legislative users, including the Star Tribune, Pioneer Press, and Duluth News Tribune, and many other newspapers, and facilitates online access.

-• Media coverage.
-News resources on legislators and legislative policy issues include extensive print files from 1970-2009, and an in-house electronic news archive from 2009 - present.
+• Media coverage: News resources on legislators and legislative policy issues include extensive print files from 1970-2009, and an in-house electronic news archive from 2009 - present.

-• Legislative history materials.
-The collection, required by the rules of the House and Senate, includes committee minutes and recordings of committee meetings and floor sessions.
+• Legislative history materials: The collection, required by the rules of the House and Senate, includes committee minutes and recordings of committee meetings and floor sessions.
 Staff members are experienced and knowledgeable about the often-complicated process of researching legislative history.

-• Historical statistics.
-Biographical information and details about legislative service for every member since territorial times is found in the Legislators Past and Present database.
+• Historical statistics: Biographical information and details about legislative service for every member since territorial times is found in the Legislators Past and Present database.
 The Library publishes historical lists of legislative and state government information.
 The Time Capsule database integrates a variety of information by legislative session.

 The Legislative Reference Library is a joint legislative agency under the Legislative Coordinating Commission.